sassoftware/viya4-monitoring-kubernetes/logging/README.md

   * [Chart](https://github.com/helm/charts/tree/master/stable/elasticsearch-exporter)
   * [Default values](https://github.com/helm/charts/blob/master/stable/elasticsearch-exporter/values.yaml)

-To change any of the Helm chart values used by either the Elasticsearch (including Kibana) or Fluent Bit charts, edit the appropriate `user-values-*.yaml` file listed below:
+To change any of the Helm chart values used by either the OpenSearch (including OpenSearch Dashboards) or Fluent Bit charts, edit the appropriate `user-values-*.yaml` file listed below:

+* For OpenSearch, modify `logging/user-values-opensearch.yaml`.
-* For Elasticsearch (and Kibana), modify `logging/user-values-elasticsearch-open.yaml`.
+* For OpenSearch Dashboards, modify `logging/user-values-osd.yaml`

 * For Fluent Bit, modify `logging/user-values-fluent-bit-open.yaml`.
 Note that the Fluent Bit configuration files are generated from a